 Incidentally, until 2016 you had to show the credit/debit card used for the booking when using print-at-home tickets.
 I'm glad to say that this changed in October 2016, all you now need is a passport or other recognised ID to support a print-at-home online ticket.
 You may or may not be asked for it by the conductor.

-Tips for using www.bahn.de
+Tips for using int.bahn.de

 -

 Stopovers.
 If you'd like a stopover en route, but still want a cheap saver fare from end to end, no problem.
-Go to www.bahn.de and enter your start and end point, simply click Stopover, enter the place where you want to stop off, enter the number of hours stopover and off you go.
+Go to int.bahn.de and enter your start and end point, simply click Stopover, enter the place where you want to stop off, enter the number of hours stopover and off you go.
 Maximum 2 days validity with a Sparpreis fare.

 -